Summer's Tomato Soup

 • Bits of fresh basil or thyme

 Heat a large pot on medium high and melt the butter.
-Add the onion, stir well to coat with fat and let cook for 2 – 3 minutes.
+Add the onion, stir well to coat with fat and let cook for 2 – 3 minutes until soft but before turning golden.
 Add the flour, let cook for about 1 minute, stirring continuously.
 Stir in the tomatoes, water and sugar, let cook until heated through, about 5 minutes.
 (If you like, prepare to this point and refrigerate or freeze.
 Reheat before proceeding.)

-Stir in the salt and soda (don’t worry when the mixture foams up).
-Add the milk and heat through but do not allow to boil.
+Stir in the salt and soda.
+Don’t worry when the mixture foams up, it's supposed to!
+Add the milk and heat through but do not allow to boil and stir often to avoid scorching on the bottom of the pot.
 Serve immediately topped with bits of basil or thyme.

 ~ more soup recipes ~